 Out of the 33 theme parks in California State, six major ones are in and around Los Angeles.

-No wonder then that tourists often ask, “How far is Universal Studios from Disneyland?”
+No wonder tourists often ask, “How far is Universal Studios from Disneyland?”

 Some families with kids or thrill-seekers who love to go on roller coasters visit both places.

 - Uber from Universal Studios Hollywood to Disneyland

 - Using public transport to get to Universal or Disneyland

 - Tips for maximizing the fun during your visit

 - Best Day to travel from Disneyland to Universal Studios

 Disneyland Park in Anaheim is approximately 35 miles (56 km) from Universal Studios Hollywood, and since both parks are near freeway exits, driving time should usually be 35 to 40 minutes.